firebolt-db/godocs/docs/sql_reference/commands/data-definition/drop-database.md

 ## Syntax
 {: .no_toc}

-Deletes the database and all of its tables and attached engines.
+Deletes the database and all of its objects including tables, views and aggregating indexes.

 ```DROP DATABASE [IF EXISTS] <database_name>```